sbug51/KC-Riff/docs/faq.md

 ## How can I expose kc-riff on my network?

 kc-riff binds 127.0.0.1 port 11434 by default.
-Change the bind address with the `OLLAMA_HOST` environment variable.
+Change the bind address with the `KC-Riff_HOST` environment variable.

 Refer to the section [above](#how-do-i-configure-kc-riff-server) for how to set environment variables on your platform.